myungkim930/myungkim930.github.io/index.md

 <p>
 Previously, I completed my PhD at Ajou University, South Korea under the supervision of
 <a href="https://alphaminers.ai/">Hyunjung (Helen) Shin</a>.
-My doctoral work focused on graph-based machine learning for multi-layered networks.
+My doctoral work focused on graph-based machine learning for multi-layered networks with applications to biomedical informatics and history.
 </p>

 <p>